Registration Deadline: October 26, 2021

 See bottom for Q&A.

-We are proud to offer our students taking AP Computer Science the opportunity to earn 4 University of Washington credits for UW Computer Science 142 for 10th, 11th and 12th grade Students.
-The cost of these credits are $305* ($260, plus a $45 UW registration fee) which must be submitted by mail or phone by Oct 29, 2019.
-Registration instructions can be found by clicking here, or use the Registration button above.
-They are also located at: https://www.uwhs.uw.edu/students-parents/registration-fees/
+We are proud to offer our students taking AP Computer Science the opportunity to earn 4 University of Washington credits for UW Computer Science 142 for all grades.
+(Due to House Bill 1302, 9th graders are now eligible!
+Context is here.)
+The cost of these credits are $309* ($264, plus a $45 UW registration fee).
+Use the Registration button above which is this link: https://www.uwhs.uw.edu/students-parents/registration-fees/

-The UW Computer Science program has approved that our AP CS class meets the requirements of CS 142 and now allows this articulation; meaning students can graduate North Creek High School with a UW transcript with 4 credits!
-The necessary forms and fact sheet for this program will be sent home with all AP CS students (additional details below).
-This is a great opportunity to earn UW credits for a fraction of the cost while at North Creek High School, but it also means that registered students are making the commitment to put in the extra effort to succeed in AP CS, since the grade in this class will go on their permanent UW record.
+The UW Computer Science program has approved AP CS A and Intermediate Data Programming at NCHS.
+This means students can graduate North Creek High School with a UW transcript with 4 credits!
+This is a great opportunity to earn UW credits for a fraction of the cost while at North Creek High School, but it also means that registered students are making the commitment to put in the extra effort to succeed in AP CS A (Python), since the grade in this class will go on their permanent UW record.

 UW in HS Fact details can be found on line at: https://www.uwhs.uw.edu/students-parents/ .
 For more details regarding the UW in the High School program visit the website: https://www.uwhs.uw.edu/, and you can contact the program with any questions at firstname.lastname@example.org or (206) 543-2310.
 And if there is any questions I can answer regarding our AP class, feel free to contact me, Mr. Stride, at email@example.com.